A Guide to Brookwood Cemetery

 Details of ordering via Stenlake Publishing will appear here in due course.

-I am delighted to announce that having been out of print for many years, a new edition of my major guide to Brookwood Cemetery will be available later this year.
+I am delighted to announce that having been out of print for many years, a new edition of my major guide to Brookwood Cemetery will be available in mid-

 Originally published to celebrate the 150th anniversary of Brookwood Cemetery, London's Necropolis: A Guide to Brookwood Cemetery is the first major history and guide to Brookwood Cemetery.